 This important growth work requires three functions: a Rainmaker, a Relationship Manager, and an Account Facilitator; the second 3 of the 3X3.

 This person’s job is to source and close new B2B relationships that bring significant opportunities to the table.
 Significant is defined as companies with 500 or more employees.
-Bringing a business partnership with under 500 employees will create more challenge and expense than the opportunity for member or balance growth.
-Even with 500 employees at a 25% penetration (typically this penetration takes 3+ years) will only yield 100 new members and $10-20K in balances.
+Bringing a business partnership with under 500 employees will create more challenges and expense than member or balance growth opportunities.
+Even with 500 employees at a 25% penetration (typically, this penetration takes 3+ years) will only yield 100 new members and $10-20K in balances.
 This kind of growth is too incremental will not impact the key performance drivers.
-The skill of sourcing and closing large employers are found in highly trained sales professionals with experience in accessing and selling at the C-suite.
+The skill of sourcing and closing large employers are found in highly trained sales professionals with experience accessing and selling at the C-suite.

 The Relationship Manager